 Even before Tom Ford was in charge of suiting up 007, men have been doggedly following the inspiring and immaculately dressed M16 agent.
 It would not be an exaggeration for me to say that I think most men dream of having the cash, appeal, style, and confidence of James Bond, even though he isn’t a real person!
 For many women, there is nothing sexier than James Bond in his perfectly pressed suit, and that’s what makes him so appealing to most men.

 As such, when it comes to a Black Tie casino affair, your most important style icon is without a doubt, James Bond.
+Also, slots have been developed on James Bond theme.
 If you’re going all out, consider the Goldfinger-era Sean Connery in his white dinner jacket paired with navy trousers – a look repeated only once more in the Bond movies – or go classic black ala Daniel Craig in Casino Royale.
-The outfit required may be why many choose online gambling Canada, but it certainly is missing the glitz and glamour of an upmarket casino affair.
+The outfit required may be why many choose gambling, but it certainly is missing the glitz and glamour of an upmarket casino affair.

 The Black Turtleneck for VIP Style